AndySomogyi/sbmlsolver/docs/source/Installation/installation.rst

         -DCMAKE_BUILD_TYPE="Release" ..
     cmake --build . --target install --config Release

 The first cmake line above is quite long and you won't be able to copy and paste it directly into the windows terminal.
-To avoid this, copy the long cmake line in an editor (such as notepad) and make it one line long.
+To avoid this, copy the long cmake line into an editor (such as notepad) and make it one line long.
 Then copy and paste into the Windows terminal.

-Note that if you want to create a debug version, just swap instance of the phrase Release (or release) for Debug (or debug).
+Note: if you want to create a debug version, just swap instances of the phrase Release (or release) for Debug (or debug).

 Roadrunner Optional Features
 =============================